-- 31. The data verification phase of the HESES process allows us to: - gain confidence in the accuracy of your data - understand any context to the data and how this relates to changes highlighted - identify any large or unexpected changes from previous years. - 32.
-The data verification phase starts after the submission deadline and ends on the sign-off deadline (Tuesday 1 February 2022 for all providers).
+- 42. The data verification phase of the HESES process allows us to: - gain confidence in the accuracy of your data - understand any context to the data and how this relates to changes highlighted - identify and discuss any large or unexpected changes from previous years. - 43.
+The data verification phase starts after the submission deadline and ends on the signoff deadline (Monday 30 January 2023 for all providers).
 By this point any queries we have will need to be answered and your data will need to be signed off as correct.
 The timescale for data verification takes account of the holiday period.
 It is advisable to have more than one member of staff involved with completing the HESES survey.